Karlitoyo/Kerrymount_Estates/README.md

 > # Credits

-Special thanks must be given to the creators of all the above-mentioned sources and technologies that were used to develop Zapit.
+Special thanks must be given to the creators of all the above-mentioned sources and technologies that were used to develop Kerrymount-Estates.

 > # Creators